The Antonin Scalia Law School Moot Court Board is pleased to host:

 Unlike traditional Moot Court competitions, students compete alone rather than in teams and the problem is based on a trial-level motion rather than an appeal of a trial court decision.
 Students also argue only a single side of the problem, whereas Moot Court competitions typically require arguments both on- and off-brief.

 The FYC runs over three days.
-On the first day, usually in late March or early April, every 1L argues once.
+On the first day, every 1L argues once.
 The Competition Committee works with the LRWA faculty to identify all LRWA students and schedule the arguments.

 At the conclusion of the preliminary round, the Scoring Committee compiles the scores, normalizes to account for particularly “extraordinary” judges, and announces advancing competitors and alternates.
-(Not all competitors who advance choose to continue with the competition.)
 The precise number of advancing competitors is within the discretion of the Chief Justice and the Competition Co-Chairs.

 On the next competition day, the advancing competitors argue once more in the morning, in pairings assigned by the Competition Committee.
 This often requires two shifts, depending on the number of rooms and judges available.
 At the conclusion of the first advancing round, the Scoring Committee normalizes the scores for the round and announces 16 competitors, 8 for each side, to compete in the octofinals.
 In the afternoon, competitors argue in octofinals and the top 8 competitors then compete in the quarterfinals.
 Scores for these rounds are not normalized.